treasure-chess/treasure-contracts/README.md

 const tx = await treasureContract.balanceOf("0x...")
 ```

-## About The Project

-A simple hardhat template created from `npx hardhat init`.

-This project includes:

-- `hardhat-prettier`: a plugin that makes it easy to format solidity files based on rules set in `.prettierrc`.
-  - `npx hardhat format`
-- [hardhat-typechain](https://hardhat.org/plugins/hardhat-typechain.html): a plugin that generates typings files for use in test files and possibly even on the front-end.
-- [solidity-coverage](https://hardhat.org/plugins/solidity-coverage.html): a plugin that generates a coverage report on how much of your code has been tested.
-  - `npx hardhat coverage`
-- `@openzeppelin/hardhat-upgrades`: a plugin which is used in conjunction with hardhat to deploy upgradeable contracts and upgrade them later.
-The plugin by default prevents you from deploying/upgrading "dangerous" upgradeable contracts.

 ## Getting Started

 To get a local copy up and running follow these simple steps.